gradle/declarative-gradle/docs/reference/migration-case-study.md

 While `:gradle-client` is a Kotlin application (technically a KMP application that only targets the JVM), it uses features and plugins that fall outside the scope of the existing prototype plugins.
 For example, SQL Delight, Detekt, Compose, and other functionality is not part of KMP, so support for this is not present.

-As a result, we could not simply apply ad configure the existing `kotlinApplication` Project Type without removing vital features from the project.
+As a result, we could not simply apply and configure the existing `kotlinApplication` Project Type without removing vital features from the project.
-Like all our prototype declarative plugins, that plugin does not yet support composition or extensibility, features that would allow combining functionality like `kotlinApplication` with SQLDelight or Detekt in a modular way.

-Support for Composition and Extensibility is a highly requested and essential feature for the DCL.
-It is actively in development and expected in a future EAP.

-The approach we used for this project is the one outlined in our [Migration Guide](migration-guide.md):
-We setup an included build to define a new plugin.
+To address this, we set up an included build to define some new plugins that would provide the necessary project features for SQL Delight, Detekt, and Compose.
-This plugin implements a new Project Type that contains built-in support for _all_ the specific features used by this project.
-We also defined a new Ecosystem Plugin that exposes this Project Type so that we can use it for projects in our build.
+We also defined a new Ecosystem Plugin that exposes these Project Features so that we can use them for projects in our build.

 ### Setting up the Included Build